CarlGao4/Muse-Sounds/status.md

 Muse Strings `0.4.14` Violins 1 `SFZ\Violins 1 - Sustain Fall.sfz` should only be activated `ForDuration="|4"` according to the metadata file, which I guess means that the note should have a duration equals to or less than 4 16th notes.
 But all notes added "Fall" symbol will activate `SFZ\Violins 1 - Sustain Fall.sfz` instead of `SFZ\Violins 1 - Fall.sfz` even if the note has a duration more than 4 16th notes.

 Muse Strings `0.4.17` Violins 2 is same as Violins 1.
+This has been fixed in `0.4.18`.

 Muse Woodwinds instruments including Bass Clarinet contains SFZ for harmonics, however MuseScore Studio 4 (4.3.2) currently does not pass harmonics to MuseSampler, so the harmonics SFZ files are not used.
 To use them, you need to use instruments like violins but apply Muse Woodwinds soundfonts.